Adapted from picoCTF’s Terms of Service

 If you register to be on a team with other participants, you understand that information about you may be provided to other team participants.
 In addition, you understand that your school may be informed about your participation in peaCTF and/or may be asked to verify your enrollment.
 To the extent your school cannot legally release such information about you without your consent and you do not provide such consent, you agree that you and/or your team may be ineligible for certain prizes if we cannot verify your eligibility.

 We will determine participation eligibility, declare winners (including but not limited to in the event of a tie), and award prizes in its sole and absolute discretion.
 You agree that such decisions are final and are not subject to review or reconsideration, and that teams are not entitled to be informed of other teams’ results.

-The peaCTF 2019 site or materials may link to and/or refer to third party websites and/or services.
-We does not control or endorse such sites.
+The peaCTF 2020 site or materials may link to and/or refer to third party websites and/or services.
+We do not control or endorse such sites.
 You are responsible for determining the suitability of those sites or services.

 In order to be eligible for participation, individuals must:

 be at least 13 years old;